-Singing Parties and other social events.
-Our full newsletter
+occasional Singing Parties and other social events.
+Our

 sample copy of our newsletter sent by mail

-Download February/March one-sheet listing with only FMS events (pdf) or Download the full February newsletter (pdf 4.6M) including FMS events, weekend flier, and many other events around town.
+Download the full October newsletter (pdf 12M) including the weekend flier, FMS events, and many other events around town.

 To get on our e-mail notification list, please send your name and e-mail address to maillist (at) folkmusicny.org